 The Danish partnership aims to develop the REFRAME approach from the smallest of island communities represented by a group of 27 small islands scattered all over the map of Denmark to larger islands representing single municipalities - and to even larger municipalities and regions composed of multiple municipalities.
 Involved in the project are the 27 small islands as well as 4 larger islands, Laesoe, Mors, Aeroe and Langeland, each one representing a municipality, and more locations might still enter the danish project.

 (Photo Diakonisches Werk)

-Partnership: Partners of the German regional partnership are: Diakonisches Werk, a charity of the evangelic church (DWO), BERNE2020, a cooperative of currently 20 chair holders as citizens and entrepreneurs from various sectors, Grünlandzentrum Niedersachsen/Bremen, an association of institutions from rural entrepreneurs, research, admini-stration and politics (GLZ), and a vocational school centre with 4 facilities and about 2.600 scholars (BBS).
+Partnership: Partners of the German regional partnership are: Landkreis Wesermarsch a rural district, which belongs to the government agency Oldenburg (LW), Diakonisches Werk, a charity of the evangelic church (DWO), Grünlandzentrum Niedersachsen/Bremen, an association of institutions from rural entrepreneurs, research, admini-stration and politics (GLZ).

 Regional supply and demand: DWO is the only large scale consumer in our partnership who already has de-cided in favour of regional food.
 Due to this the mapping of demands and resources is essential for this pilot.

 Local agriculture and short supply chain is a growing sector to meet a rising consumers demand.
 A lot of small business-to-consumer initiatives are emerging.
 Despite of this rising trend, the impact on the economic growth of SME’s is limited.
 Business-to-business projects supporting food chain participation of local SME's may have a larger impact on turnover and sustainable development.
 Due to strict regulations concerning food safety and product quality, SME’s find it hard to conclude new contracts with larger clients such as institutional kitchens.
 This project aims to tackle this mismatch by developing new strategies and business models.